Not-so-Cleansing Recessions: Quantitative Model

+\paragraph{Active Cycle Policy} Finally, we examine the transition dynamics when the planner has access to both the steady-state ($\theta_{ss}$) and cycle instrument ($\theta_{cyc}$).
+In this setting, the social planner minimizes variety losses by subsidizing the fixed cost, as shown in Panels A and B of Figure \ref{fig:quant_grid-ssp}.
+Unlike when the steady-state policy is unavailable, the planner does not induce net entry by temporarily setting the fixed cost negative; instead, it absorbs part of the fixed-cost increase to deter exit.
+This causes the crisis to unfold almost exclusively in the factor markets: since the policy prevents firm exit, the total overhead $M f^c$ shouldered by the economy becomes very large during the crisis.
+As a consequence, labor allocated to production collapses, and output gain from the active policy is relatively small and temporary, see Panel C.

+The crisis is deep but short-lived, and this pattern is largely shaped by the steady-state policy rather than by the cyclical intervention.
+The steady-state policy places the economy at a point where the variety margin is already internalized, so the marginal value of an additional variety is zero in steady state.
+When the shock hits, preserving varieties through cyclical intervention yields limited additional welfare benefits, because any reduction in variety losses is quickly offset by weaker selection and a larger diversion of labor away from production.
+Quantitatively, giving the planner access to the cycle instrument results in a small reduction in the cost of the crisis, from $3.68\%$ to $3.48\%$ CEV, as shown in Table \ref{tab:policy}.
+The decomposition of the total recession cost shows that the improvement from a smaller variety-loss component, from $-6.75\%$ to $-2.39\%$ CEV, is largely offset by reductions in the production-labor and average-productivity margins.

-We summarize the effects of policy and the welfare costs of recessions in our scenarios in Table \ref{tab:policy}.
-The equivalent of Figures \ref{fig:quant_grid-lsf}, \ref{fig:quant_grid-ssp}, and \ref{fig:quant_grid-cp}, and Table \ref{tab:policy} with $q=0.3$, as estimated by \cite{baqaee2023supplier}, can be found in Appendix \ref{sec:appendix_quant}.
+The equivalent of Figures \ref{fig:quant_grid-lsf} and \ref{fig:quant_grid-ssp}, and Table \ref{tab:policy} with $q=0.3$, as estimated by \cite{baqaee2023supplier}, can be found in Appendix \ref{sec:appendix_quant}.
 The results are qualitatively similar, with the caveat that, as love-of-variety is smaller, the economy is less inefficient and recessions are less costly.